plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

     xero - S(1) - P(0) <-- character 1 (venation), probability of state 0 (pinnate)
     xero - S(1) - P(1) <-- character 1 (venation), probability of state 1 (palmate)

-You can download the output file (_pelly.txt.Log.txt_) and view it in Tracer.
-That way you can use Tracer to tell you the means of the four columns above.
+:heavy_check_mark: Download the output file (_pelly.txt.Log.txt_) and view it in Tracer.

+You can use Tracer to tell you the means of the four columns above.
 Note that you will need to remove the initial text from the file (but keep the column headers) before Tracer will recognize it.

 > :thinking: Which state is most common at the xerophyte MRCA node for leaf venation?